X

 Ihre Aufmerksamkeit schwankt zwischen dem Gespräch auf der Rückbank und der Straße.

 Die Sprechenden erhöhen ihr Tempo.
 Es ist vom Rhythmus ausgehend einem Streit zuzuordnen.
-Drift bleibt mit ihrer Aufmerksamkeit nicht zu lange bei den Emotionalitäten der fremden Menschen und zerlegt die Gesprächsfetzen lieber in abstrakte Geräusche, die sich mit dem Geräusch der künstlichen hergestellten Regentropfen mischen, die an der Panzerglas-Scheibe abprallen.
+Drifter bleibt mit ihrer Aufmerksamkeit nicht zu lange bei den Emotionalitäten der fremden Menschen und zerlegt die Gesprächsfetzen lieber in abstrakte Geräusche, die sich mit dem Geräusch der künstlichen hergestellten Regentropfen mischen, die an der Panzerglas-Scheibe abprallen.
 Seit häuftiger Alien Inversionen, haben alle Taxis in Wien solche Scheiben.
 Die meisten Aliens nutzen gerne die menschliche Infrastruktur zu Reise, die Scheiben schützen sie dabei vor den hasserfüllten Taten der Erdlinge.
-Insgesamt folgt die Szene aus Drifts Perspektive einer übergeordneten Ästhetik, die den eigentlichen Umstand ausblendet, dass auf der Rückbank zwei ihm unidentifizierte Wesen sitzen und sich um ein Stück Semmel streiten.
+Insgesamt folgt die Szene aus Drifters Perspektive einer übergeordneten Ästhetik, die den eigentlichen Umstand ausblendet, dass auf der Rückbank zwei ihm unidentifizierte Wesen sitzen und sich um ein Stück Semmel streiten.

 Da die Regentropfen kein Rückgrat haben, bestimmt ein ständiges Biegen und Formen ihre Existenz.
 Deswegen sind sie magisch voneinander angezogen.
 Sie haben es sich sehr angetan.
 Das scheinbar zufällige Aufeinandertreffen folgt einem Rhythmus, der über Zufälligkeit hinauszugehen scheint.
 Es geht um eine größere Sache, der sie alle dienen.
 Selbstlos geben sie ihre flexiblen Körper auf, ohne über die Konsequenzen nachzudenken.
 Zu kurz bildet sich ihre Existenz, als dass sie sich in Menschen gemachte Systeme einordnen ließen: Kolonialismus, Nationalstaat, Patriarchat, Kommunismus, Anthropozentrismus.
 Sie funktionieren in solchen, aber auch weit außerhalb.
 Parallele Welten, die in einer Abhängigkeit zueinander stehen.